timruffles/js-to-c/NOTES.md

 # Notes

+## 12 September 2018

+It's very convenient that C and JS semantics are similar - implementing `break`/`continue` was as simple as reusing C's own break/continues, and slightly reworking `for ... in` loops.

 ## 8 September 2018

 Looking at the top-level node types in ESTree, ES5 had 41, since ES6 there another 26 have appeared, a growth of 61%.